slowernews/wisdom-tldr/chapters/chapter_3_action.md

 - the best way to get someone's attention is to stop giving them yours.
 -->

-> *"We catch more flies with honey than vinegar.'*
+> *"We catch more flies with honey than vinegar."*

 > *"To combat an adversary, become their friend."
 -- Kevin Kelly*

 Charm the enemy to find their weaknesses.
 Then exploit them.